MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 1. Ensure that the chat mode is set to **Ask** and the **GPT-4.1** model is selected.

-    The Set Mode dropdown menu is located in the bottom-left corner of the Chat view.
+    The *Set Mode* and *Pick Model* dropdown menus are located in the bottom-left corner of the Chat view.

-    Although their capabilities overlap, each of the chat modes (Ask, Edit, and Agent) is optimized for a specific purpose:
+    **GitHub Copilot modes**: Although their capabilities overlap, each of the chat modes (Ask, Edit, and Agent) are optimized for a specific purpose:

     - **Ask**: Use this mode to ask GitHub Copilot questions about your codebase.
 You can use Ask mode to explain code, suggest changes, or provide information about the codebase.
     - **Edit**: Use this mode to edit specific code files in your workspace.
 You can use Edit mode to refactor code, add comments, implement tests, or add new features to your apps.
     - **Agent**: Use this mode to run GitHub Copilot as an agent.
 You can use Agent mode to perform coding tasks autonomously.

+    **Supported Models**: GitHub Copilot supports multiple models, each with different strengths.
+Some models prioritize speed and cost-efficiency, while others are optimized for accuracy, reasoning, or working with multimodal inputs (like images and code together).
+GitHub Copilot's free plan currently supports GPT-4.1, GPT-4o, o3-mini, Claude Sonnet 3.5, and Gemini 2.0 Flash.
+The GPT-4.1 model is a good choice for this exercise because it generates fast, accurate code completions and explanations, supports visual input, and handles complex tasks effectively.

+    > **NOTE**: Choosing a different model will affect the responses that you receive from GitHub Copilot.
+The GPT-4.1 model is recommended for this exercise, but you can repeat the exercise using other models if you want to see how they respond to your prompts.

 1. In the Chat view, enter the following prompt: